intento/intento-api/README.md

 All methods of the Intento API return JSON responses.

-Some of the features described below are supported in the testing branch of our API, please contact us to enable these features for your API key.
+Some of the features described below are supported in the testing branch of our API.
+They are marked by :lock:.
+Please contact us to enable these features for your API key.

 ### Error handling